Gsbansal10/Averages-and-Allegation/Averages-Introduction.md

 Again, we get $A=21$.

-Note that this property is true for any number of terms.
-We will also show it for $3$ and more terms.
+👉 Note that this property is true for any number of terms.

 ### Visualisation from the left end